 Transaction Value: Value of an imported product based on the price actually paid for it at the time it was exported.

-Transportation Security Administration (TSA): U.S. agency charged with overseeing the security of the nation’s transportation systems, while ensuring the uninterrupted flow of goods to, from and within the nation’s borders.
-The TSA was created in the aftermath of 9/11, and in March 2003 was transferred from the Department of Transportation to the Department of Homeland Security.
+Transportation Security Administration (TSA): U.S. agency charged with overseeing the security of the nation’s transportation systems to ensure freedom of movement for people and commerce.
+The TSA was created in the aftermath of the September 11, 2001 terrorist attacks, and in March 2003 was transferred from the Department of Transportation to the Department of Homeland Security.

-Trusted Shipper: Carrier that is a participant in a border security enhancement program (C-TPAT, FAST, PIP) that is authorized either individually or jointly by the CBSA or CBP, and through that participation, is entitled to accelerated clearance upon arrival at the border.
+Trusted Shipper: Trade community member that is a voluntary participant in a border security enhancement program (C-TPAT, FAST, PIP) that is authorized either individually or jointly by the CBSA or CBP, and through that participation, is entitled to benefits including accelerated clearance upon arrival at the border.